musicman3569/star-wars-info/README.md

 This includes all the details you could ever want to know, including models, size, passenger capacity, cost, crew size, hyperdrive ratings, and more!
 All this is presented in a searchable and sortable information site, so you can impress your friends with your astute (and perhaps excessive) trivia knowledge.
+You can try the live demo site at https://starwars.hamiweb.net/.

 ![Star Wars Ship Models](StarWarsClient/public/starwars_ships.png)